 A hairdresser will typically address all things related to the appearance, styling, and grooming of hair on the head.
-A hairdresser will listen to the client first, and make sure they have a clear expectation of the desired results.
+A hairdresser will listen to the client first, and make sure they have a clear understanding and expectation of the desired results.
 Hairdressers will often refer to photographs and pictures in beauty & style magazines to visualize the look desired by the client.
 Hairdressers often must seek continuous training and education in order to be able to offer clients the latest style or cut.

 Many hairdressers take part in hair competitions in order to keep up to date with the latest styles and cuts.
 These competitions showcase colouring, styling and cutting techniques.
 Salons encourage hairdressers to partake in competitions, as an award winning hairdresser will be great publicity for a salon, and the hairdresser will often end up gaining a large client base.